support category usb

 Was this helpful?

-Should this not work then a complete format of the device should be done.
-Please follow these instructions for formatting your Kingston device.
+Should this not work, a complete format of the device should be done.
+Please follow these instructions to format your Kingston drive.

 WARNING: Formatting will erase all your data so please make sure you have a copy before proceeding.